 In addition, you will need to pay a fee to erect your tent in the designated areas.
 In July 2019, it was 10,000 COP to do so.
 It is still much cheaper than renting one of their tents (and much cleaner as well).

-Things to Know Before Going to Tayrona National Park
+THings To Know Before Visiting Tayrona National Park

-If you are camping, you should not take more than a small backpack with you.
-Store your luggage in your accommodation in Santa Marta.
+- Store Your Big Luggage in Santa Marta – If you are camping, you should not take more than a small backpack with you.
+Store your luggage in your accommodation in Santa Marta or wherever you are staying before visiting Tayrona National Park.

 Located in the heart of the rainforest as well as on the Caribbean coast, there are many things you should pack for your visit to Tayrona National Park.
 Here are things we recommend:

-7. Reliable Flashlight – For going to the bathroom at night or traveling inside the park after sunset.
-A must-have for Tayrona National Park
+- Reliable Flashlight – For going to the bathroom at night or traveling inside the park after sunset.
+A must-have for Tayrona National Park.

 This marks the end of the guide to camping in Tayrona National Park.
-Camping really enhances your whole entire experience in the park and I suggest not to do it any other way.
+Camping really enhances your whole entire experience in the park and I suggest not doing it any other way.